manjeetsaggi/drupal-6-modules/custom_breadcrumbs/README.txt

 Breadcrumb Visibility
 ---------------------
-Users given 'use php in custom breadcrumbs' permission can include php code snippet that returns TRUE or FALSE to control whether or not the breadcrumb is displayed.
+Users given 'use php in custom breadcrumbs' permission can include a php code snippet that returns TRUE or FALSE to control whether or not the breadcrumb is displayed.
 Note that this code has access to the $node variable, and can check its type or any other property.